Matis-Projects/TNetLibrarySystem/README.md

 ### Preparation of the world

-1. Put the prefabs named `TNLS Manager` in your world
+1. Put the prefab named `TNLS Manager` in your world
 2. **UNPACK THE PREFAB** !
 Without unpack, this will just break the entire system.
+3. Put the prefab at the top of the world. *That can fix a lot of issues.*

 ### Preparation of the Networked script